 - Linux is an open-source system, thus offering lower overhead.
 Free, of course, is an incentive in itself.
-It is thought that Linux, being an open source software, may have better security because of the number of people in the Linux community constantly scanning it for flaws.
+It is thought that Linux, being open-source software, may have better security because of the number of people in the Linux community constantly scanning it for flaws.

 - Linux has an active, worldwide group of developers offering free support through forums and community sites.